frisokaiyu/2017S2final-review-notes/5620midterm-review.md

 - Facilitate agreement
 - Being a collection of possible scenarios, a use case is similar to a class

-### 7. What are the key elements in Cockburn’s Use Case Approach?
+### 7. What are the key elements in "Cockburn’s Use Case" Approach?
 #### Use cases are motivated by (and defined around) actor goals:
 - Use cases start with an action by an actor (trigger)
 - Use cases always terminate with a clear result: the desired goal has or has not been achieved